nickolasteixeira/Basic_ETL/README.md

 To update your rows in your tables from the Hubspot API engagement route: </br>
 `$ ./hubspot.py alooma engagements update` </br>

+### Errors
+If you encounter any errors, check the logs files in `./logs/hubspot.log`

 ## Reading Data
 Write a SQL Query that pulls the Engagements per Day broken down by type.
 You should expose the counts per day as well.
 Present these results in a format that makes sense to view. </br>